History of Burgundy: History

+Kingdom of Burgundy (411–534)

 The Burgundians, who migrated into the Western Roman Empire as it collapsed, are generally regarded as a Germanic people, possibly originating in Bornholm (modern Denmark).
 (A fringe theory suggests that the Burgundians may have been the Βουρουγουνδοι Bourougoundoi later alluded to by the Aeolian historian Agathias, as a component of Eurasian steppe peoples, namely the "Scythian or Huns" and, by implication, Turkic peoples like the Bulgars).
 While they were dominated by the Huns for a time and adopted some of their cultural practices, Agathias may have confused or conflated the Burgundians with the Lombards, who apparently had more significant ties to the Huns and Bulgars.

 In 411, the Burgundians crossed the Rhine and established a kingdom at Worms.
 Amidst repeated clashes between the Romans and Huns, the Burgundian kingdom eventually occupied what is today the borderlands between Switzerland, France, and Italy.
-In 534, the Franks defeated Godomar, the last Burgundian king, and absorbed the territory into their growing empire.
+In 534, the Franks defeated Godomar, the last Burgundian king, and absorbed the territory into the Frankish Kingdom.

+Frankish Burgundy

+The Frankish period in the history of Burgundy is divided in two dynastic eras, the Merovingian (534–751) and the Carolingian (751–879).

+Merovingian Burgundy (534–751)

+Since the Frankish conquest in 534, Burgundy was ruled by various members of the Merovingian dynasty, and became one of the three main polities that together defined the core Frankish realm, together with Austrasia and Neustria.
+Between 561 and 592, and again between 639 and 737, several Merovingian rulers used the title of "King of Burgundy".